 There are hundreds of financial and quality metrics that hospitals and other care facilities are expected to track and improve on.
 As the Centers for Medicare and Medicaid Services (CMS) continue to add and modify quality programs, it can be difficult for hospital leaders to focus on the most vital and easily-improved metrics.

-Length of Stay measures the length of time between a patient's admittance to and discharge from a hospital.
+Length of stay Length of Stay measures the length of time between a patient's admittance to and discharge from a hospital.
 This metric is most often tracked over months and annual quarters, though it can also be tracked over the course of a few weeks.
 Length of stay measurement can be used throughout a hospital or for a specific therapy area, such as acute myocardial infarctions (AMIs).

 This data is important because it provides hard data over time on care efficiency.
-Longer patient stays are associated with greater risk of hospital-acquired infections (HAIs) and other hospital-acquired conditions (HACs), as well as higher patient mortality rates.
+Longer patient stays are associated with greater risk of hospital-acquired infections (HAIs) and other hospital-acquired conditions (HACs), as well as higherpatient mortality rates.
 An exception to this rule are cardiac patients.
 Those admitted for heart failure see lower mortality rates with shorter hospital stays, but higher readmission rates.
 Like with other conditions, there is risk of releasing patients too early and overlooking potentially life-threatening complications.

 Patient length of stay also impacts hospital financial performance.
 Naturally, the longer a patient stays at a hospital the more money is required to care for them.
 In addition to patient care costs, CMS emphasizes shorter patient stays where possible, offering financial incentives to reduce the time patients spend in hospitals for an episode of care.

-Readmission Rates track the percentage of patients that are admitted into the same or another hospital within 30 days of being discharged for the same condition or a complication from the original episode of care.
+Readmission Rates Readmission Rates track the percentage of patients that are admitted into the same or another hospital within 30 days of being discharged for the same condition or a complication from the original episode of care.
 This metric measures quality of care given to patients.
 High hospital readmission rates indicate that physicians and other care providers are not delivering the proper care to patients, overlooking complications or relevant patient data.
 Lower hospital readmission rates, by extension, indicate a strong quality of care.

-High readmission rates could also be a detriment to hospital financials.
+High readmission rates could also be a detriment to hospital financial performance.
 Hospitals with the highest readmission rates may not receive full Medicare reimbursement payments as a penalty.
 Walking the line between short patient stays and low readmission rates is a difficult task, but it is important for patient health as well as hospital financial health.

-The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey measures 64 markers of patient satisfaction.
+HCAHPS The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey measures 64 markers of patient satisfaction.
 Topics included in the survey range from care quality to cleanliness of the care facility.
 Results from the survey are released as star ratings on a scale of 1 to 5, with 5 being the best possible score.
 HCAHPS scores provide actionable data on how hospitals can improve patient care and services offered.